ParticlePeter/Erupted-V2/README.md

 Finally, to erupt the DLang bindings, call `erupt_dlang.py` passing `path/to/Vulkan-docs` as first argument and an output folder for the D files as second argument.

-ErupteD deprecation and upgrade process
+ErupteD Deprecation and Upgrade Process
 -------------------
 ErupteD-V2 is supposed to replace ErupteD, preferably keeping the original project name.
 The challenge in this endeavor lies in the significant breaking changes and the desired reset of semantic versions.
 The replaced ErupteD is supposed to match the Vulkan-Docs versioning, but the current ErupteD versioning is far beyond those.